-Truzaar Dordi is an award-winning researcher and doctoral candidate in Sustainability Management at the University of Waterloo, working in the fields of climate finance, energy policy, and risk management.
-His research examines financial system stability along a low-carbon transition, which is necessary for safeguarding societal welfare against the high costs of inaction.
+Truzaar Dordi is an award-winning researcher and doctoral candidate in Sustainability Management at the University of Waterloo, working in the fields of climate finance, energy policy, and sustainability transitions.

-Truzaar's research has been generously funded by the Social Sciences and Humanities Research Council (SSHRC), as well as several partner institutes including the Smart Prosperity Institute, the Centre for International Governance Innovation, the Global Gas and Oil Network, the Intact Centre for Climate Adaptation, and Mitacs.
+Truzaar's research has been generously funded by the Social Sciences and Humanities Research Council (SSHRC CGS-D), as well as several partner institutes including the Smart Prosperity Institute, the Centre for International Governance Innovation, the Global Gas and Oil Network, the Intact Centre for Climate Adaptation, and Mitacs.
 Truzaar is also a two-time recipient of the 2018-2020 Energy Council of Canada Energy Policy Research Fellowship, three-time recipient of the 2018-2021 Ontario Graduate Scholarship, and was named one of Corporate Knights' "Top 30 Under 30 Sustainability Leaders", awarded for his work on financial stability.